Planning your Trip

 I longingly remember the days I could fly from New York to Europe for $600 nonstop in peak season.
 While there are lots of deals out there, particularly if you don't mind changing planes in the middle of the night, they are scarce.
 Resources:

-- For long-haul, multi-stop airline travel, try airtreks.com.
+For long-haul, multi-stop airline travel, try airtreks.com.
 I used this company in 1997 for a 5-month backpacking trip, and again in 2002 for a 7-month backpacking trip.
 I’ve priced them out recently for shorter, multi-leg trips, but with only a few stops it was less expensive to book airfare myself.
-I also used them recently for a multi-stop itinerary in Africa when I wanted to use one airline to South Africa and another airline from Zanzibar back to the U.S., which I could not have booked on my own without paying exorbitant one-way fares.
+I also used them in 2017 for a multi-stop itinerary in Africa when I wanted to use one airline to South Africa and another airline from Zanzibar back to the U.S., which I could not have booked on my own without paying exorbitant one-way fares.

-- Keep your eye out for a deal.
+Keep your eye out for a deal.
 For a span of 2 days in January 2015, and again on two occasions in 2016, you could buy TWO roundtrip tickets from New York to Milan, Italy on Air Emirates for $700 roundtrip for travel before mid-May - that’s $350 per person, roundtrip, nonstop.
 How did I hear about it?
 I hang out with other people who are travel-obsessed like I am, and one of them was on an email list from Air Emirates and forwarded it around.
 Could I take advantage of it?
 No - I had booked our spring break tickets already.
 Usually planning ahead is a good thing, but not always - in this case, my hyper-organized sensibilities meant I missed out on a deal.
 Again, if I had unlimited time to travel, I could have tacked on another vacation in May.
 But I don’t.
 I work, my husband works, my kids are in school, and the deal required a minimum seven-night stay.

-- Book legs on different airlines, e.g., fly Virgin Atlantic to London, then book your flight to Pisa on EasyJet.
+Book legs on different airlines, e.g., fly Virgin Atlantic to London, then book your flight to Pisa on EasyJet.
 Or fly Delta to San Diego and then fly Alaska Airlines to Maui.
 This can often save you money but beware that if your first flight is delayed and you miss your next flight, the airline has no obligation to re-book you because you haven’t booked the full itinerary through that airline.
 For this reason, I try to leave plenty of time between flights, and/or make sure my travel insurance will cover a missed connection that the airline won’t (caveat: read the fine print in your travel insurance policy, as most policies won't cover missed connections unless your first flight was several hours late).
 I’ve read advice to plan 24 hours between such connections, as you would for a cruise ship departure, but often that isn’t practical and can waste valuable travel time.
 Weigh the risks and benefits, insure what you can, try to take early morning flights to minimize the risk of delays, and cross your fingers (the latter advice not consistent with my Type A planning, conceded).

-- Check out Scott Keyes's site, scottscheapflights.com.
+Check out Scott Keyes's site, scottscheapflights.com.
 He looks out for airline mistake fares and deals and alerts followers by email.
 This works best if you have a flexible travel schedule.
 Also, while you can sign up for emails for free, if you want "premium" service, meaning all of the deals Scott finds, it costs $15 per month.

-- Before reserving your seats, enter your flight number into www.seatguru.com, which will tell you pertinent information about your plane (such as whether it has a power source or in-flight entertainment), as well as about each seat (like whether a particular seat is a poor choice because passengers often bump into it on their way to the bathroom).
+Before reserving your seats, enter your flight number into www.seatguru.com, which will tell you pertinent information about your plane (such as whether it has a power source or in-flight entertainment), as well as about each seat (like whether a particular seat is a poor choice because passengers often bump into it on their way to the bathroom).

-- Don't want to deal with it?
+Don't want to deal with it?
 Consider paying an expert to book your flights for you.
 Cranky Concierge will book your flights, track them and deal with any changes that need to be made.
 For $60 roundtrip domestically, or $90 roundtrip internationally, Cranky Concierge will book flights for up to four people.
 Or, if you booked your trip yourself but your flight is canceled, you can contact Cranky Concierge and for $150 they will rebook you and you can avoid standing in a long line or waiting on hold with the airline to fix it.
 For experts on using points, miles, including stopovers and any other tricky itineraries, click here for an article by Condé Nast Traveler including several other recommended airfare companies.

 Train tickets in Europe